openshift/source-to-image/docs/builder_image.md

 #### Example `assemble` script:

-**NOTE**: All the examples are written in [Bash](http://www.gnu.org/software/bash/) and it is assumed all the tar contents unpack into the `/tmp/sti` directory.
+**NOTE**: All the examples are written in [Bash](http://www.gnu.org/software/bash/) and it is assumed that the tar contents unpack into the `/tmp/sti` directory.

 ```
 #!/bin/bash